The asymmetry properties of pure quantum states

 It is worth mentioning that the covariance matrix $C_{\mathfrak{g}}\left( \psi\right)$ is proportional to the Fisher information matrix for the set $\{U(g)|\psi\rangle\}$ at point $g=e$ and so condition $(ii)$ can be interpreted from the information theoretic point of view as conservation of information in reversible transformations.
 On the other hand, condition $(iii)$ can be understood in the dynamical point of view as a generalization of conservation of angular momentum.

+In conclusion, in this letter we have introduced a general framework for the study of asymmetry of states with respect to an arbitrary finite or compact Lie group.
+In particular, we have focused on the asymmetry properties of a pure state and shown that these can be specified by the characteristic function of the state over the group.
+We have found the necessary and sufficient conditions for transforming one pure state to another by deterministic reversible and deterministic irreversible G-covariant operations and necessary conditions for asymptotic interconversion to be possible at a given rate.
+Also, we have introduced the idea of the duality between the dynamical and information-theoretic perspectives on the consequences of dynamical symmetries, which we expect to have many significant applications.

-We acknowledge helpful discussions with G. Chiribella, G. Gour and S. Croke.
+\textbf{Acknowledgements:} We acknowledge G. Chiribella, G. Gour and S. Croke for helpful discussions and comments on the manuscript.
 Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.
 I. M. is supported by a Mike and Ophelia Lazaridis fellowship.